 38. The treasure hunters dug up a shoebox with $1,500 in it.
 There were five people on the treasure hunter team, so each got to keep 1/5 of the money.
 How much money did each person get to keep?

 39. Tristan only has 1/8 of his deck left to paint.
 The whole deck has a total area of 100 square feet.
 He figured he could get ½ of what’s left done on Friday and the rest on Saturday.
-How fraction of the total deck does he plan to paint on Saturday?
+What fraction of the total deck does he plan to paint on Saturday?

 40. Three friends were keeping track of their running.
 These are the results from their runs on Saturday.
 Paige ran 0.75 miles.
 Tanner ran 0.09 miles.
 Liza ran 0.706 miles.
 Who ran the farthest?